-Many types of businesses need equipment and machinery to run successfully.
+Many types of businesses need equipment and heavy machinery to run successfully.
 As a small business owner, you know just how crucial it can be to have the right equipment your company needs to operate on a daily basis.
+Yet you might not have the funds to pay for such large purchases, upgrades, or replacements outright — which is where loans for business equipment come in.

 What Is an Equipment Loan?